Build To The Line: Design and Construction Challenges

 - To register your school for the challenge, click the button below to pay your entry fee of £59.99.

-- Once your registration purchase is complete your school will be invited to join the competition area within Dendrite and allocated to your Challenge Hub.
+- Once your registration purchase is complete your school will be invited to join the challenge area within Dendrite and allocated to your Local Challenge Hub.

 - If you wish to be twinned with an international school competing in this years challenge, ask the experts in the challenge area and they will make the arrangements for you.

-- Resources will be distributed to schools before Christmas ready for immediate use.
+- Resources will be distributed to schools in January ready for immediate use.

 How the challenge works: